-The privacy and security of the personal information we maintain is of the utmost importance to Corvias Group LLC ("Corvias").
 We are writing with important information regarding a recent security incident.
-We want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to International Cordage East, Ltd. ("InCord").
+As such, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.